 Phase 1: The first phase of the treatment is to make space for the emerging teeth to grow out properly to prevent cross bites and overbites.
 Limited hardware such as partial braces and expanders work well to resolve these issues.

 Phase 2: Once the permanent teeth have all grown in and the child reaches the pre-teen years (11 to 13), a comprehensive examination and long-term treatment is recommended that usually involves full braces.
 Early intervention allows your child’s teeth to be corrected faster, requiring less time for braces.

 Braces not only correct improperly aligned teeth and prevent complicated dental problems in the future, but also enhance your child’s self confidence with a better smile with straighter, better aligned, clean, healthy teeth.

-At Anabella Dental, we specialize in professional Cosmetic Dentistry services that includes general dental practices, orthodontics, advanced cosmetic procedures and periodontics.
+At Anabella Dental, we specialize in professional Cosmetic Dentistry services that includes general dental practices, orthodontics, advanced cosmetic procedures, and periodontics.
 Our boutique style practice is focused on making patients the central focus, providing a complete and professional dental experience with gentle care.
-Please contact our office for consultation and appointment.
+Please contact our dental office for consultation and appointment.